-This page explains the 3 main parts of the basic earthquake coverage offered by the California Earthquake Authority (CEA).
+This page explains the (3) main parts of the basic earthquake coverage offered by the California Earthquake Authority (CEA).

 Part 1: Your dwelling coverage.

-This covers your home up to a certain amount, called the limit.
+This is sometimes referred to as Coverage A and covers your home up to a certain amount, called the limit.